allanNAIT/allanNAIT.github.io/cpsc1012/05-modules/index.md

 ## Example
-The example below is an improvement on the `AddNumbers()` methods.
-It will demonstrate how to reuse methods.
+The example below is an improvement on the `AddNumbers()` method.
+It will also demonstrate how to reuse methods.
 The program will prompt the user for threee positive integers.
 The prompt for the numbers will use a validation method.
 Once all the numbers are entered, the `AddNumbers()` method will add the three numbers, return the sum to be displayed from the `Main()` method.

 ```csharp
 class program